Reading Time: 6 mins.

 Using the right tool also plays a vital role in the effective implementation of the CI/CD pipeline.
 Knowing that CI/CD is a high tool dependent one, choosing the best tool is crucial as an inclusive tool leads to a robust implementation of continuous integration, testing, delivery/deployment.
 Some of the leading tools are Jenkins, Travis CI, GitLab CI, TeamCity, Codeship, Circle CI, Screwdriver, Spinnaker.

 9. Flexibility to roll-back with a right version control

 You may end up facing a situation where a reported bug was not found in the previous release of the software but did exist at this point of time.
 This occurs because of various reasons; one of the main reasons would be the adversity of an early fix.
 During such instances, the flexibility to roll back to the previous stage must be allowed so as not to lose any potential developed feature.
 This smooth roll-back can be done only with the help of the right version control system.

 10. The need for timely documentation

-Having dealt with all the crucial aspects that makes the Continuous Integration and Continuous Deployment/Delivery such as reasons to go with the CI/CD pipeline, its work-flow, best practices to follow and so forth, the next step is all about real implementation of CI/CD in your SDLC process.
+Having dealt with all the crucial aspects that make the Continuous Integration and Continuous Deployment/Delivery such as reasons to go with the CI/CD pipeline, its work-flow, best practices to follow and so forth, the next step is all about real implementation of CI/CD in your SDLC process.
 Have no idea about the CI/CD implementation, and what does it take to deploy it?
-Visit, All about CI/CD Implementation and Why Does It Matter Being the best go-to implementation by popular IT firms across the world, CI/CD pipelining contributes in producing quality software and shorter development lifecycles.
+Visit, All about CI/CD Implementation and Why Does It Matter Being the best go-to implementation by popular IT firms across the world, CI/CD pipeline contributes to producing quality software and shorter development lifecycles.